Letters From Those Impacted by

 CGF holds to several of PCG's (and HWA's) teachings; however, they veer from others.
 For instance, Ardis teaches that the Place of Safety will be somewhere in Saudi Arabia, not Petra, and that PCG has become the Laodicean church.
 [Read: Is the Philadelphia Church of God Now the Laodicean Church?]
 CGF believes that HWA was the "end-time Elijah" and "took the gospel of the Kingdom to the entire world," but he had a "few inaccuracies" in his teachings, and they (CGF) have received "tremendously important new truths."
 Ardis teaches that Christ secretly returned like a thief on the Feast of Trumpets in 1997, but that He will return visibly at the First Resurrection (which will occur on Pentecost).
 CGF says this secret return was the "great mystery" that was accomplished, and that we are now in the Day of the Lord.

 Such teachings will appeal to certain exiters seeking "truth" instead of focusing on the Lord Jesus Christ (who is the Truth) and learning more of His grace and redemption.)
-Read: Where Do I Find the "One True Church"?
+Read: Where is the True Church?

 February 2, 2007